 For what it's worth, Mathewson says the Tor team has made numerous code changes to better scan the Tor network for potential threats, and are working on an as-yet unfinished revamp of the hidden services design over the last year.
 Tor is also working on what Mathewson calls a "new cryptographic trick" that will allow a hidden services directory to send Tor users to a hidden site -- without the directory knowing where it's sending them.
 The developers have also apparently learned a thing or two about trust, Mathewson stating they're no longer "extending security researchers the benefit of the doubt on anything."
 Good idea.

-to expand the funding base for obvious reasons.
+The central question of course is whether Tor has the manpower needed to keep such an integral technology operational and secure.
+Eighty percent of Tor's $2.5 million budget still comes from the government, so Tor is operating a crowdfunding campaign to expand the funding base for obvious reasons.
 But Tor only has 22 full- and part-time employees, and 10 volunteers and academics who consistently contribute code, which directly contributed to the attack not being taken seriously earlier.
 As such we're left wondering if Tor can be trusted moving forward and, if not, what comes next for the millions of users that depend on Tor for perfectly-legal anonymous communications?